Chichester Metro station

 The platforms at Chichester are below street level, however the ticket hall is at ground level.
 The ticket hall contains two ticket machines and a newsagent.
 The station also houses four bicycle lockers.

 Following the opening of the new South Shields Interchange in August 2019, Chichester is the single remaining station on the branch from Pelaw to South Shields which has yet to be refurbished.

 In November 2014, two pieces of artwork produced by community group Bright Futures were installed in the station.
 It is also unique in having station signage in blue, instead of the original yellow, due to an advertising deal with South Tyneside College.

+The station also had a brief cameo in the second version of the music video for the 1985 hit single Life in a Northern Town by The Dream Academy.

 Services

 As of September 2022, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday.